bpvgoncalves/rChain/README.md

 > *WARNING:* Proof of concept.
 Not ready for production use.

 > *WARNING:* The chain created is not persistent.
-Any data will be lost on environment cleanup.
+Any data will be lost on R environment cleanup.

 ### What is rChain?
 In the past few years several DLT implementations emerged.
 Most of them work based on Proof-of-Work algorithms, consisting in several 'adversaries' competing to solve a computationally complex puzzle.
 The winner has the right to 'mine' a new block.